OttoMeister/Audio-download-with-yt-dlp/README.md

 chmod a+rx ~/.local/bin/yt-dlp
 yt-dlp --update-to nightly
 ```
 Use a cookie in your home directory.
 There is a Firefox extention to save a cookie in a file: https://github.com/hrdl-github/cookies-txt.
 Save it as ~/cookies.txt

 ## Get the playlist ID

-Lasy method to collect the Playdils ID is by utilizing direct curl commands.
-Here we use the serche term "salsa+2023".
-It gives us about 74 playlists.
+A convenient way to gather Playlist IDs involves employing direct curl commands.
+In this instance, we employ the search term "salsa+2023," in 10 pages which yields 74 playlists.

 ```
 time for page in {1..10}; do echo "https://www.youtube.com/results?search_query=salsa+2023+playlist&page=$page"  ; done  | parallel -P20 --silent curl -s {} | tr '"' '\n' | grep "playlist?list=PL" | grep -oP '(?<=list=)[\w-]+' | awk -F= '{if(length($1) == 34) print $1}' | wc -l
 ```

-But you can also hand select the playlists and collect the tags to get a list like this.
-For a car playlist, maybe 1000 songs is sufficient.
-So do not collect too many playlists as it will produce too many songs.
+However, you can manually choose playlists and gather tags to compile a list similar to this one.
+For a car playlist, around 1000 songs should be adequate.
+Therefore, avoid gathering an excessive number of playlists, as it will result in an overwhelming number of songs.

-I selected here probably something like 4753 mp3 Songs.
-You can check it with the command below:
+In this instance, I've chosen approximately 4753 MP3 songs.
+You can verify this by using the following command:
 ```
 time for page in {1..10}; do echo "https://www.youtube.com/results?search_query=salsa+2023+playlist&page=$page"  ; done  | parallel -P20 --silent curl -s {} | tr '"' '\n' | grep "playlist?list=PL" | grep -oP '(?<=list=)[\w-]+' | awk -F= '{if(length($1) == 34) print $1}' | awk '{for(i=1;i<=NF;i++) print "yt-dlp --no-warnings --print \"https://www.youtube.com/watch?v=%(id)s\" --flat-playlist " $i}' | nice ionice -c 3 parallel --silent  -P20 | wc -l
 ```